Sohang Chatterjee

 Sohang Chatterjee is an Indian-born scientist/entrepreneur who has co-founded two biotech companies and expanded the recent company's operations in the USA.

 Education

-Chatterjee holds a B.Sc. degree in Microbiology, Chemistry and Botany from St. Joseph's College, Bangalore, India (1992).
-He completed his Masters in Molecular biology from Tata Institute of Fundamental Research, Bangalore, (1995).
-He then undertook research at Cornell University, New York, USA, and SUNY Buffalo (1995-2000).
+Chatterjee completed his master's in molecular biology from Tata Institute of Fundamental Research.
+He then undertook research at Cornell University.

 Career

 Chatterjee has experience in various scientific fields.
 In 2000, he was the Group Leader at Millipore India (P) Ltd., Bangalore until June 2006.
 From July 2006 till May 2007, he was the Division Head at Avestha Gengraine Technologies (P) Ltd., Bangalore.

 In June 2007, Chatterjee co-founded Inbiopro Solutions Private Limited, Bangalore, India and subsequently became its CEO and Director till November 2012 when Inbiopro was sold.
 In July 2013, Chatterjee co-founded Theramyt Biologics Private Limited, Bangalore and became its Director and CEO.